 For authors of protocols, reviews and updates already in development

-We are committed to continuing to support all titles already agreed and in process, through to publication.
+We are committed to continuing to support the majority of titles already agreed and in process, through to publication.
 We are here to provide guidance to any authors whose reviews need to be supported into April 2023 and beyond.

 For authors of reviews that are due to be (re)assessed for updating

-Unfortunately, we are no longer able to routinely commit to assessing reviews for updating, as we would do under normal circumstances.
+Unfortunately, we are no longer able to routinely commit to assessing reviews for updating, or start new updates.
 However, we are open to discussion with author teams if there is a strong reason for updating, for example there is new evidence which may change the conclusions in a high priority review, an experienced author team who can complete the update to a high standard, and secure funding to support the update.
 In these circumstances, we would be very happy to discuss the future of a particular title.
 Any title agreed would then be managed by Cochrane Central Editorial Service.